codeshop715/FSViT/README.md

 The minimum GPU memory is 24GB.

 ## Datasets
-We provide dataset classes and DDP dataloaders for CIFAR-FS, Mini-ImageNet and CDFSL(https://arxiv.org/abs/1912.07200v3) to our pipeline.

 The overall structure of the `datasets` folder is the following:
 ```
 datasets/